 In upper Los Alamos Canyon, perennial flow originates from springs and interflow through hillslope soils.
 The downgradient extent of perennial flow varies but generally terminates in the upper portions of Los Alamos Canyon west of TA-41.
-The remainder of upper Los Alamos Canyon down to the confluence with Pueblo Canyon is characterized by ephemeral surface-water flow that is storm water dependent.
+The remainder of upper Los Alamos Canyon down to the confluence with Pueblo Canyon is characterized by ephemeral surface-water flow that is stormwater dependent.
 Within the vicinity of TA-21, surface water occurs predominantly as ephemeral flow in Los Alamos and DP Canyons.
 Ephemeral surface-water flows generally occur during runoff associated with thunderstorms.

 In the vicinity of TA-21, alluvial groundwater occurs in Los Alamos Canyon and in stretches of DP Canyon.
 DP Canyon is typical of other dry canyons (Birdsell et al. 2005, 092048) based on its small drainage area and low-elevation headwaters.
 However, it previously received effluent discharges from operations at TA-21 [SWMU 21-011(k)].
 It currently receives surface runoff from paved parking lots and roadways from within the Los Alamos townsite.
-These townsite runoff sources contribute to locally persistent alluvial groundwater beneath parts of the canyon floor, specifically the portion next to TA-21.
+These townsite runoff sources contribute to locally persistent alluvial groundwater beneath parts of the canyon floor, specifically the portion adjacent to TA-21.
 There, alluvial deposits are thin (approximately 2 m [6 ft]) and are periodically recharged by surface-water flows that reach this part of the canyon.
 Surface water infiltrates the canyon-bottom alluvial sediments until its downward movement is impeded by strata of lower permeability, typically welded tuff at the top of unit Qbt 2 of the Tshirege Member.
-Despite the episodic nature of surface-water flow and thin nature of the alluvial deposits, transducer readings at alluvial well LAUZ-1 indicate the alluvium in this part of the canyon yas continuously saturated from January 2008 to January 2010 (Koch and Schmeer 2010, 108926), suggesting the underlying welded tuffs are an effective perching horizon that inhibits deeper percolation.
+Despite the episodic nature of surface-water flow and thin nature of the alluvial deposits, transducer readings at alluvial well LAUZ-1 (sampled as part of the General Surveillance monitoring group) indicate the alluvium in this part of the canyon was continuously saturated from January 2008 to January 2010 (Koch and Schmeer 2010, 108926), suggesting the underlying welded tuffs are an effective perching horizon that inhibits deeper percolation.

 Appendix D of "Technical Area 21 Groundwater and Vadose-Zone Monitoring Well Network Evaluation and Recommendations" (LANL 2010, 109947) describes known occurrences of perched-intermediate water beneath Los Alamos and Pueblo Canyons.
-Perched-intermediate zones nearest TA-21 are shown on the geologic cross-sections presented in Appendix F.

 Perched-intermediate groundwater beneath Los Alamos and Pueblo Canyons results from percolation of surface water and alluvial groundwater derived from snowmelt and seasonal rainfall.
 Surface water in Pueblo Canyon was previously augmented by effluent released from the Pueblo Canyon wastewater treatment plant (WWTP) from 1951 to 1991 and the Central WWTP from 1947 to 1961.
-Perched-intermediate groundwater beneath lower Pueblo Canyon includes contributions of canyon-floor effluent percolation from the Bayo WWTP that operated from 1963 to 2007 and the Los Alamos WWTP that began to operate in 2007.
+Perched-intermediate groundwater beneath lower Pueblo Canyon includes contributions of canyon-floor effluent percolation from the Bayo WWTP that operated from 1963 to 2007 and the Los Alamos WWTP that has been in continuous operation since 2007.